Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: Conclusions

 Further, given $F$ as described, it is well-known (see, e.g.,~\cite[Proposition 12.15]{HHB-PLC:11} for details) that $F_{\mu}$ is convex and continuously differentiable where its gradient $\nabla F_{\mu}$ is Lipschitz continuous with constant $1/\mu$.
 In addition, the minimizer $\vect{z}^{\star}(\vect{u})$ of $F_{\mu}$ is achievable and unique, resulting in an explicit gradient expression of $F_{\mu}$ as follows

-In addition, we claim that, if $F$ is $M$-stronly convex, $F_{\mu}$ is ${M}/{(1+ \mu M)}$-strongly convex, following~\cite[Theorem 2.2]{CL-CS:97}.
-Finally, we equivalently write the minimization problem as follows

-where the first line applies the achievability of the minimizer of the problem that defines $F_{\mu}$, the second line switches the minimization operators, the third line applies the fact that $\vect{u}=\vect{z}$ solves the inner minimization problem.
+In addition, we claim that, if $F$ is $M$-strongly convex, $F_{\mu}$ is ${M}/{(1+ \mu M)}$-strongly convex, following~\cite[Theorem 2.2]{CL-CS:97}.
+Finally, we equivalently write the minimization problem as follows where the first line applies the achievability of the minimizer of the problem that defines $F_{\mu}$, the second switches the minimization operators, the third applies the fact that $\vect{u}=\vect{z}$ solves the inner problem.
 This concludes that any $\vect{u}$ that minimizes $F_{\mu}$ also minimizes $F$, and vice versa. $ $ \end{proof}

 \begin{proof}{Theorem~\ref{thm:regret}} Let us consider the solution system~\eqref{eq:oagsol}.
 At each time $t$, let us select $\varepsilon:=\varepsilon_t=1/ \Lip(G_{\mu})$, or equivalently, $\mu/b$ with $b = \max_{k\in\mathcal{T}} b_k $.
 Let $\eta_t$ satisfy